 “Have you seen Oscar Wilde?” a British couple asks.
 “Not yet,” I reply.
 “But I stumbled over Marcel Proust and Edith Piaf.”
 And I mean that both literally and figuratively, as I step gingerly between the crowded headstones in Paris’ famous Père-Lachaise Cemetery.

-Of the 20 cemeteries in Paris, Père-Lachaise is the most legendary.
+Of the 20 cemeteries in Paris, France, Père-Lachaise is the most legendary.
 It’s also the city’s largest park, occupying several thousand acres of land.
 Approximately 2 million people visit each year, wandering along the tree-lined cobblestone avenues, often searching for a beloved author or musician.
 And the place is chock full of them, thanks to some clever, early public relations.
 The cemetery is named for Père François de La Chaise (1624-1709), confessor of Louis XIV.